nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 # NUStates User Guide

-NUStates is a **desktop application designed to streamline contact and property management** specifically for real estate agents based in Singapore.
+NUStates is a **desktop application designed to streamline contact and property management** specifically for **real estate agents based in Singapore**.
-Built for **fast, efficient use** through a Command Line Interface (CLI), NUStates enables real estate agents to **organise, categorise, and access their contacts and listings** with speed and precision.
+Built for **fast, efficient use** through a Command Line Interface (CLI) - a text based system that accepts typed commands, NUStates enables real estate agents to **organise, categorise, and access their contacts and listings** with speed and precision.

 With NUStates, agents can:
 - **Manage and Tag Clients**: Easily add, tag, and retrieve client (buyer/seller) details.